 After an extremely long hiatus Steve Sprang and his team at Taptrix have released a new version of Brushes, the painting programme that took iPhone and iPad art creators by storm.

-Serious artists such as David Hockney and David Cassan have given this app much momentum over the years, and even gave Steve the centre stage alongside Steve Jobs when the iPad was released.
+Serious artists such as David Hockney and David Cassan, who have contributed to the easy and cool things to draw collection in many a children’s book, have given this app much momentum over the years, and even gave Steve the centre stage alongside Steve Jobs when the iPad was released.